|

 SPACE WEATHER BALLOON DATA: Almost once a week, Spaceweather.com and the students of Earth to Sky Calculus fly space weather balloons to the stratosphere over California.
 These balloons are equipped with sensors that detect secondary cosmic rays, a form of radiation from space that can penetrate all the way down to Earth's surface.
 Our monitoring program has been underway without interruption for 10 years, resulting in a unique dataset of in situ atmospheric measurements.

 Latest results (Nov.
-2024): Atmospheric radiation is decreasing in 2024.
+2024): Atmospheric radiation is sharply decreasing in 2024.
 Our latest measurements in November registered a 10-year low:

 What's going on?
 Ironically, the radiation drop is caused by increasing solar activity.
 Solar Cycle 25 has roared to life faster than forecasters expected.
 The sun's strengthening and increasingly tangled magnetic field repels cosmic rays from deep space.
 In addition, solar coronal mass ejections (CMEs) sweep aside cosmic rays, causing sharp reductions called "Forbush Decreases."
 The two effects blend together to bring daily radiation levels down.